francesco-velluto/se2023-15-thesis-management/backend/README.md

   - `401`: Not authenticated or not authorized (only students are authorized)
   - `500`: Internal Server Error

+#### For a student retrieves his thesis request

+***GET*** `api/proposals/requests`
+- Retrieving all data about thesis reques related to a student

+- Authentication: required
+- Authorization: must be a student
+- Request query parameters: _none_
+- Request body: _none_

+- `Success 200` Response body:
+    - `request_id`: id of the thesis request
+    - `title`: title of the thesis request
+    - `description`: description of the thesis request
+    - `supervisor_id`: id of the teacher (supervisor for the thesis request)
+    - `student_id`: id of the student
+    - `co_supervisor_id`: id of the co supervisor for the thesis request
+    - `approval_date`: date of the approval
+    - `status`: status updated

+- `Error`
+  - `401`: Unauthorized - if the user is not logged in
+  - `404`: Not Found - Thesis request not found for this logged student
+  - `500`: Internal Server Error - if something went wrong

 ### For a student insert a thesis request

 ***POST*** `api/proposals/requests`